 If any mildew stains are still visible, repeat this process.
 You may want to soak your microfiber cloth in your cleaner, soap, or vinegar solution and rub at the moldy spot directly.
 Keep going until the sofa looks and smells clean.

 It’s true what they say – prevention is better than a cure!
-To help keep your furniture mold-free, there are a number of steps you can take.
+To help keep your furniture mold-free, there are several steps you can take.

 As we mentioned earlier, mold thrives in damp environments.
-This means that keeping your rooms dry is an excellent way to prevent new mold from growing.
+Keeping your rooms dry is an excellent way to prevent new mold from growing.

-Place a dehumidifier in the same room as your leather furniture and make sure the area is well-ventilated.
-If the weather isn’t too cold, try to open the windows every day too.
-(There are actually several health benefits to opening your windows frequently, as well as helping to keep mold at bay).
+Place a dehumidifier in the same room as your leather furniture, and make sure the area is well-ventilated.
+If the weather isn’t too cold, try to open the windows daily.
+(There are several health benefits to opening your windows frequently and helping to keep mold at bay).

-If the problem comes back, you can also try cleaning your furniture using rubbing alcohol.
-This should provide a deeper clean which will keep your item mold-free for longer.
+You can also try cleaning your furniture using rubbing alcohol if the problem comes back.
+This should provide a deeper clean, keeping your item mold-free for longer.

 But what if you’ve got a mold problem that just won’t shift?
 At All Dry USA, our team of experts is qualified to carry out effective mold removal services.
-Call us now on (866) 971-9152 or fill out our online form to see how we could help.
+Call us on (866) 971-9152 or fill out our online form to see how we can help.